French craft beer and regional food pairing on a table.

 ·

 I’ve always loved exploring France, and this trip was no different.
-While I usually head straight for the cheese shops, this time I decided to dive into something new: French craft beer.
-Honestly, I wasn’t sure what to expect.
-Wine gets all the glory, right?
-But I found myself completely charmed by the local breweries and, more importantly, by how well their beers paired with the food.
-It turns out, French craft beer food pairing is a whole delicious world waiting to be discovered.
+While I usually head straight for the cheese shops, this time I kind of decided to dive into something new, like French craft beer.
+Honestly I wasn’t sure what to expect, wine gets all the glory, right?
+But then I got totally charmed by the local breweries and, more importantly, by how well their beers matched up with the food.
+It turns out pairing beer with French dishes is kind of this whole delicious world waiting to be uncovered, with singular combinations that really spotlight both the beer and the meal.

 Key Takeaways